-What are COVID-19 containment and buffer zones?
-How are they created and what restrictions are imposed
+Lockdown 5.0: What are containment and buffer zones?
+How they are identified and what curbs will be imposed

-In the fourth phase of lockdown, states and Union Territories have been given the power to identify red, orange and green zones, and containment and buffer zones inside red and orange zones.
+In the fourth phase of lockdown, states and Union Territories were given the power to identify red, orange and green zones, and containment and buffer zones inside red and orange zones.

 While red, orange and green zones will be decided by the states, the district administration and local urban bodies will identify the containment and buffer zones with technical inputs at local level and by taking into consideration the health ministry guidelines.